-Morocco earthquake: K9 Search and Rescue prepare to help

-A search and rescue team from Northern Ireland is getting ready to travel to Morocco following an earthquake which has killed hundreds of people.
+Morocco earthquake: Bangor doctor living in Marrakesh says house shook violently

+An NI doctor living in Marrakesh has said she expects an influx of casualties at the hospital where she works following an earthquake that has killed more than 1,000 people.

-The 6.8 magnitude quake struck central Morocco killing at least 820 people and causing damage in several areas.
+The 6.8 magnitude quake struck central Morocco just after 23:00 local time on Friday causing damage in several areas.

+Claire McCaughey from Bangor, County Down, has been living in the north African city for 15 years.

+"There is devastation in the mountain areas," Dr McCaughey told BBC News NI.

-The epicentre was in the High Atlas Mountains, 71km (44 miles) south-west of Marrakesh.
+The quake's epicentre was in the High Atlas Mountains, 71km (44 miles) south-west of Marrakesh.

+"Those people are starting to make their way to the city," she added.

+The earthquake has caused less damage in the city itself, but Dr McCaughey said her house was violently shaken.

 K9 Search and Rescue is an all-volunteer team based in County Down.